Gleeno/DomAlgo/README.md

 ## Remote home automation and monitoring system

 DomAlgo is a full, lightweight and fast system that provide all components to remote interaction with your house.
+For now it's available for Linux x86/64/Arm, such as Ubuntu/Ubuntu minimal distros, Windows and MacOS version will be developed in future.

 ##Features
   - Real time monitoring